Thiews/Obsidian-Harmonic/README.md

 If you like using the theme, support my work and
 <a href="https://www.buymeacoffee.com/thiews" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 45px !important;width: 162px !important;margin-left:20px !important;" ></a>

-To have more information about the theme and custom css / html : [Go there](https://github.com/Thiews/Obsidian-Harmonic/blob/main/Custom%20css%20and%20html%20elements.md)

 ---
 CSS Plugin adjustments:
 - kanban